Enrollment Management | University Admissions

 State Authorization Information

-Due to various Department of Education and state higher education regulations, MUSC College of Health Professions Masters of Science in Health Informatics distance programs are currently only authorized to accept applications from students whose current address is in the following states: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Maine, Maryland, Massachusetts, Michigan, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, New Jersey, New York, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, US Virgin Islands, Utah, Vermont, Virginia, Washington, Washington DC, West Virginia, Wisconsin and Wyoming.
+Due to various Department of Education and state higher education regulations, MUSC College of Health Professions Masters of Science in Health Informatics distance programs are currently only authorized to accept applications from students whose current address is in the following states: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Maine, Maryland, Massachusetts, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, New Jersey, New York, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, US Virgin Islands, Utah, Vermont, Virginia, Washington, Washington DC, West Virginia, Wisconsin and Wyoming.

 We regret that the current regulations prevent us from offering our high quality distance education programs to students in all states at this time.
 However, please know that we will be exploring mechanisms to address these restrictions and will post any updates on this site.

 - A baccalaureate degree from an accredited college or university.
 A GPA of 3.0 on a 4.0 scale is necessary to be competitive.
 Previous graduate work should reflect a GPA of 3.0 or above.

-- A competitive score on the GRE or the GMAT if the applicant does not have a combined GPA of 3.0 from all post-secondary schools.
+- If the applicant does not have a combined GPA of 3.0 from all post-secondary schools, a competitive score on the GRE or the GMAT is required.
 A GRE score of 1000 (verbal + quantitative) or a GRE score of 301 on the current GRE, and 4 or higher on the analytical section; or GMAT score of 500 suggests a student's ability to be successful in the program.

 - Three reference forms from individuals who can comment on your professional background, academic capabilities, and motivation.
 (Applicants provide the email address of three individuals on the application, and the recommendation form is electronically sent to those individuals to complete.)

 - Applicants should have working knowledge of word processing, spreadsheets, presentation software, and databases.